icemesh/t1ps4-dc-disasm/README.md

 # t1ps4-dc-disasm
-Tool for decompiling The Last Of Us ps4
+Tool for decompiling The Last Of Us ps4 scripts

 # Tutorial
 To decompile a script first find a script file that starts with `ss-\<name>.bin`